Zsa Zsa Gabor, 96, can stay in her L.A. mansion for rest of life

 Gabor, the Hungarian-born star of 1950s films "Moulin Rouge" and "Lili", has been in and out of hospital since breaking her hip in 2010 and having her leg amputated in January 2011.

-Von Anhalt put the house up for sale at an asking price of $15 million (9 million pounds) two years ago, citing financial difficulties and the costs of medical bills for Gabor.
+Von Anhalt put the house up for sale at an asking price of $15 million two years ago, citing financial difficulties and the costs of medical bills for Gabor.

 "This decision is going to make her very happy," von Anhalt told reporters after Friday's court hearing.
 "Hopefully she will be with us for more than three years.
 Her mother lived to be 102."